jerome-Dh/client-server/README.md

 ## About

-<p>This application is a simple client-server tchat implementation running in Ubuntu.</p>
+<p>This app is a simple client-server chat implementation running in Ubuntu.</p>

 ## How to use & tests